The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Bridge Formalism for Accurate Propagator Estimation

 and one can write

-thus introducing a bias due to the state space discretization $\Delta x$.
+thus introducing a bias due to the state space discretization $\Delta x$, which is bounded by the proportionality constant $\varepsilon_{\Delta x}$.
 In Fig.~\ref{fig:BCM}-a, we illustrate this standard approach for estimating propagators via normalized histograms.
 Notably, this method can resolve probabilities down to the order of $1/N$, where $N$ is the number of sampled trajectories—corresponding to the smallest non-zero value that each bin can represent.
 An alternative approach consists of rewriting Eq.~\eqref{eq:propagator_as_expected_value} using a reweighting scheme or change of measure (see Appendix~\ref{AP_sec:path_measures_Girsanov}),

-where, $L_t$ is the Radon–Nikodym derivative ---analogous to that in Eq.\eqref{eq:RN_der}--- of the original process $\mathbb{P}$ with respect to a new one $\mathbb{Q}$, connecting the initial point $(s, y)$ to the final point $(t, x)$~\footnote{Mathematically, $\mathbb{P}$ needs to be absolutely continuous with respect to $\mathbb{Q}$, which implies that the support of the $\mathbb{Q}$-process includes (or coincides with) that of the $\mathbb{P}$-process~~\cite{Wolfgang2014,Aguilar2024,Asmussen2007}.}.
-This change of measure allows us to compute the expectation with respect to a different process ($\mathbb{P} \to \mathbb{Q}$) by reweighting the integrand ($\delta(X_t - x) \to L_t \delta(X_t - x)$).
+where, $L_T$ is the Radon–Nikodym derivative ---analogous to that in Eq.\eqref{eq:RN_der}--- of the original process $\mathbb{P}$ with respect to a new one $\mathbb{Q}$, connecting the initial point $(0, y)$ to the final point $(T, x)$~\footnote{Mathematically, $\mathbb{P}$ needs to be absolutely continuous with respect to $\mathbb{Q}$, which implies that the support of the $\mathbb{Q}$-process includes (or coincides with) that of the $\mathbb{P}$-process~~\cite{Wolfgang2014,Aguilar2024,Asmussen2007}.}.
+This change of measure allows us to compute the expectation with respect to a different process ($\mathbb{P} \to \mathbb{Q}$) by reweighting the integrand ($\delta(X_T - x) \to L_T \delta(X_T - x)$).
 The corresponding Monte Carlo estimator of Eq.\eqref{eq:propagator_as_Q_expectation} is constructed analogously to Eq.\eqref{eq:MC_estimator_prop},

-where both $X^{(i)}_t$ and $L_t^{(i)}$ are sampled from $\mathbb{Q}$.
+where both $X^{(i)}_T$ and $L_T^{(i)}$ are sampled from $\mathbb{Q}$.
 There is considerable flexibility in choosing the reference measure $\mathbb{Q}$ \footnote{In particular, the absolute-continuity constraint can be relaxed at the cost of introducing bias~\cite{Aguilar2024}.
 Moreover, the auxiliary process need not belong to any particular class~\cite{Craigmile2023}}.
 This raises two key questions: how should $\mathbb{Q}$ be selected, and in what ways does an appropriate choice improve the estimation of the propagator?

 A good choice for $\mathbb{Q}$ should satisfy the following criteria: \begin{enumerate} \item The process $\mathbb{Q}$ should efficiently generate paths with fixed start and end points, since only these contribute to the sum in~\eqref{eq:Q-estimator}.